Quick Jump Menu

 What happens at my consultation?

-You will first meet with Cristina, our patient care coordinator who will then introduce you to Dr. Amron.
+You will first meet with Christine, our patient care coordinator who will then introduce you to Dr. Amron.

 What happens prior to surgery?

 Once you have elected to move forward with surgery, a pre-op appointment will be scheduled anywhere from 2 weeks to 10 days prior to your surgery date.
 This appointment will include blood work, pre-op consents, pre and post op instructions, and garment measurements.
 You will also meet with Dr. Amron one more time so he can answer any remaining questions you may have.

 The local anesthetic (lidocaine) remains in place for 12 to 24 hours following liposuction surgery, keeping you comfortable and pain free.
 After tumescent liposuction, patients are alert and free of nausea, grogginess and the washed out feeling that comes with general anesthesia.
 You will be able to walk out of the surgery center and be driven home by a companion or nurse to relax for the remainder of the day.
 With the Dr. Amron’s technique, there is minimal bruising, and many patients do not require post-operative medication for reduction of pain.
 You can usually return to work within two days.
 Physical exercise generally can be resumed three to seven days after liposuction.

 You will come to our office for a follow-up appointment within a week after surgery to check on incisions and make sure the healing process is going as planned.
 A six-month checkup is then scheduled to see 80% of your results.
 The remaining 20% of your results will be seen after 6-12 months.

 Prior to tumescent liposuction, two solutions are injected into the treatment area: